Monday, 20 June 2016

-At first there were a few bends, but then it shot straight across the flat landscape, not as straight as a Roman road, but almost.
+At first there were several bends in the canal, but then it shot straight across the flat landscape, not as straight as a Roman road, but almost.
 We were both suffering from blisters so our pace was not what it normally was.

-A couple of hours of this featureless walking, even with the entertainment of Oliver Cromwell’s tumultuous reign, was enough to require a rest beside the track.
+A couple of hours of this featureless walking, even with the entertainment of Oliver Cromwell’s tumultuous reign on my podcast, was enough to require a rest beside the track.
 There were no villages to be seen, let alone villages with bars.

 As we set off again we were surprised to see a pair of walkers coming towards us, who turned out to be two women from Brittany, walking from Digoin to Nevers.

 They were staying in pre-booked chambres along the way, very wisely given the recent weather.
 Naturally they urged us to try walking in Brittany, the most beautiful part of France, and we mendaciously promised to do so.

 After this pleasant encounter, the towpath degenerated into a weedy, soggy, muddy mess, which slowed us down even more.

 My blisters were so bad that I started to wonder whether I could go on, and Keith had to stop and wait for me several times.

 At long last we arrived at the bridge and boat harbour of les Vanneaux.

 The village of Gannay-sur-Loire, with its camping ground, was a kilometre or more off the canal, but there was a little café next to the harbour and we decided to pause there.

 Poor Keith had to go and make sure it was open before I was willing to take the extra steps to get to it.